- Home

 Slow cookers are wonderful inventions.
-They do the work for you so that you can make rich, hearty, and comforting meals without having to sweat over a stove.
+They allow you to make rich, hearty, and comforting meals without having to sweat over a stove.
 Plus, because they use less energy than ovens, can make bigger portions, and work well with simple ingredients, slow cookers can save you money.

-So, if you want some slow cooker inspiration, here are 10 delicious slow cooker recipes that can save you time and money.
+So, if you want some inspiration, here are 10 delicious slow cooker recipes that can save you time and money.

 1. Chicken, kale, and sweet potato stew